ghanishth-attrey/multi-sensor-streamflow-prediction/README.md

 ## Data Sources

-The datasets used in this project include:
+The datasets used in this project are generated after taking studying trends from:

 - Satellite rainfall (GPM IMERG)
 - Ground rainfall (IMD gridded dataset)